Hon. James A. Wynn, Jr.

 Hon.
 James A. Wynn, Jr., Law ’79, was elected to the Marquette University Board of Trustees in 2013.

-He holds a bachelor’s degree from the University of North Carolina at Chapel Hill; a juris doctor degree from Marquette University Law School; and a master of law from the University of Virginia School of Law.
+Wynn holds a bachelor’s degree from the University of North Carolina at Chapel Hill; a juris doctor from the Marquette University Law School; and a master of laws degree in judicial process from the University of Virginia School of Law.

 He is a member of the Marquette University President’s Society.